AIS-Bonn/attitude_estimator/README.md

 ### Where To Get More Help?

-If neither the Doxygen documentation nor a look into the source code can resolve your issues for whatever reason, you can contact the author at the email address given in the _Bugs and Improvements_ section.
+If neither the Doxygen documentation nor a look into the source code can resolve your issues for whatever reason, you can open a GitHub issue.

 ## Bugs and Improvements